Home > Biking

 At GearJunkie, we’re always seeking the best products to enhance our comfort, control, and enjoyment while riding our mountain bikes.
 Over the years, we’ve learned that choosing the right set of mountain bike grips is a great, affordable way to freshen up our bike’s cockpit and dial it into our specific needs.
 Our team also just loves testing out and reviewing new gear to provide our readers with honest feedback and recommendations to help them choose the best products for their needs.

 The GearJunkie staff is composed of trail hogs who love to crank out long days in the saddle.
 Our lead tester of mountain bike grips is Jeremy Benson.
 Benson is an editor at GearJunkie, and he’s been mountain biking for three decades and professionally testing and reviewing mountain bikes and related accessories for the past eight years.
 He spends an inordinate amount of time in the saddle while training for races, testing bikes, accessories, and apparel, or riding just for fun and fitness.
-He’s used well over thirty mountain bike grips in his search for the perfect fit and often gets to try different models when testing complete mountain bikes.
-As a person who hates hand numbness, arm pump, and the lack of control that goes along with it, he is very particular about the grips on his personal bikes.
+He’s used well over thirty different mountain bike grips in his search for the perfect fit and often gets to try different models when testing complete mountain bikes.
+As a person who hates hand numbness, arm pump, and the lack of control that goes along with it, he is very particular about the grips he chooses for his personal bikes.

 Contributing authors Morgan Tilton and Matthew Medendorp also provided feedback for this guide.
 Both are experienced mountain bikers who put in big miles and have been testing and reviewing outdoor gear for many years.
 Their riding and testing experience makes them both particularly adept at scrutinizing the gear they use.